 We are pleased to add our newest Special Education Parent Advocate, Elizabeth Khorana, to our team to help you expertly navigate the complex world of special education services.

 A mother of three, Mignon firmly believes that every child is entitled to a high-quality education and that parents are equal partners in their child’s education.
-For these reasons and for several years, her two oldest children attended a private Montessori school in Wicker Park before transferring to a public magnet school in Lakeview.
-One daughter is now a senior at a top selective enrollment high school and her son is at college in NYC.
+For these reasons and for several years, her two oldest children attended a private Montessori school in Wicker Park before transferring to a public magnet school in Lakeview followed by a top selective enrollment high school and are now at college on the east coast and midwest.
 Assisting her children to get into these competitive schools was nothing compared to finding the most appropriate educational setting for her third child who was diagnosed with a developmental delay at eighteen months and now receives special education services through CPS at a non-public school.
 Navigating through the special education maze with its layers of legal issues at the District, State, and Federal levels can make any parent feel lost and defeated.
 Mignon’s goal is to point you in the right direction so that you can find the right answers to your unique situation and be the best possible advocate for your child.
 She spent many hours learning the CPS ODLSS policies and procedures, special education laws, and the jargon – all of which allowed her to participate as an effective partner in her daughter’s specialized education.
 She is happy to share her knowledge and personal experiences with others, however Mignon does not provide direct legal services to parents or to children with disabilities.

 Although her family moved to California from the suburbs when she was a teenager, Mignon considers herself a native Chicagoan.
 She and her husband prefer to raise their children in the City despite its challenges and complicated school system.
 Mignon’s background is in architecture and interior design.
 She left the corporate workplace in 2006 for a less rigid schedule which allows her time to better care for and manage her family’s diverse and special needs.